BrightcoveOS/android-player-samples/README.md

 * [BasicIMAVAST Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicIMAVASTSampleApp): This app shows how to use the Brightcove ExoPlayer with Google IMA ads.

+* [BasicDAI Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicDAISampleApp): This app shows how to use the Brightcove ExoPlayer with Google DAI ads.

 * [Bumper Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BumperSampleApp): This app shows how to setup the Brightcove ExoPlayer to play using a bumper video.

 * [FreeWheel Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/FreeWheelSampleApp): This app shows how to use the Brightcove ExoPlayer with FreeWheel ads.